kinvolk/racker/docs/usage/troubleshooting.md

 Please refer to the `bootstrap` command's option [`-exclude` instructions](../usage/bootstrap.md).

+### How can we verify that the rack nodes and all necessary metadata for later provisioning are set up correctly?

+Check out the subsection on [verifying the rack metadata](../management_node.md#verifying-the-rack-metadata) in the [Preparing the Management Node](../management_node.md) section.

 ## Have more questions?

 If you have more questions/suggestions about issues that are so common that they should be listed above, please [file an issue](https://github.com/kinvolk/racker/issues) about them.